malinlarsson/courses/ngsintro/1705/labs/NGS_workflow.md

 Before we can align our sample we need a reference genome, and we need to perform the Burrows-Wheeler transform on the reference to build the associated files that the aligner expects.
 You will only need to create these files once, wether running on one sample or a million.
 For our exercises, we'll use only human chromosome 17.
 You can copy this from the project directory to your workspace.
-(Normally copying you would not copy the reference, but this is so that everyone can see the full BWA process.)
+(Normally you would not copy the reference, but this is so that everyone can see the full BWA process.)

 ```bash
 cp /sw/courses/ngsintro/gatk/refs/human_17_v37.fasta ~/ngsworkflow